Ottu (instrument)

 The ottu (or otter) is a double reed wind instrument, used in Carnatic music of Southern India to provide a drone accompaniment to the similar nadaswaram oboe.

-Like the nadaswaram, the ottu is a large conical instrument, some two and a half feet long.
-Unlike the nadaswaram, the ottu has no fingerholes, being intended to produce one constant note while playing.
-It is provided with several small tuning holes which can be stopped with wax to modify its note.
+Like the nadaswaram, the ottu is a large conical instrument, measuring approximately two and a half feet in length.
+This traditional Indian wind instrument shares similarities with the nadaswaram in terms of size and shape, contributing to its powerful and resonant sound.
+The ottu plays a crucial role in South Indian classical music, often accompanying the nadaswaram in temple rituals and ceremonial occasions.
+Its construction and design are meticulously crafted to produce a deep, continuous drone that complements the melodic lines played by the nadaswaram.